hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 ### Relationship
 - A credential definition refers to a single mapping object
 - A mapping object refers to a single schema object
-- If there is no single schema created to be referenced by a mapping object, a new schema must be created potentially referencing multiple existing ones.
+- If there is no existent single schema to be referenced by a mapping object, a new schema must be created potentially referencing or extending existing ones.
 - Each attribute in a schema may be included in the mapping one or more times (it is possible to encode a single attribute in multiple ways).
 A mapping may map only a subset of the attributes of a schema.
 - A presentation definition refers to 1 or more schema, mapping or credential definition objects.